Explore loan options as part of your personalized financial plan

 For many students and parents, loans represent an important resource to help finance educational expenses.
 Whether federally or privately funded, loans can help fill the gap between need-based financial aid eligibility and total educational costs.
 In nearly every case, repayment of a loan begins after you graduate or leave DeVry University.

 Students apply for Federal Student Loans by completing the Free Application for Federal Student Aid (FAFSA).
 After completing the FAFSA, there will be two additional steps that must be completed to secure your loans.
 Your Student Finance professional will help guide you through these steps.

 Federal Direct Loans

 Private Student Loans

-Federal Direct Stafford Loans are low-interest loans that offer in-school deferment for students enrolled at least half-time.
+Federal Direct Loans are low-interest loans that offer in-school deferment for students enrolled at least half-time.
 Loan amounts are based dependency status and the number of credit hours enrolled toward your DeVry degree.
 Eligible students borrow directly from the U.S. Department of Education.

 With Direct Loans, you

 - Borrow directly from the federal government and have a single contact - the Direct Loan Servicing Center - for everything related to the repayment of your loans, even if you receive Direct Loans at different schools.

 - Can choose from several repayment plans that are designed to meet the needs of almost any borrower, and you can switch repayment plans if your needs change.

 To learn more about Federal Direct Loans visit studentaid.ed.gov